Central Memorial High School: Performing and visual arts

 The school now houses a program formed in 2003 named the Centre for Performing and Visual Arts.

 Vocational and technical education

 The Career and Technology Centre (CTC) at the school offers vocational and technical training, including auto body, computer science, cosmetology, culinary arts, media design and communication, energy and environmental innovation, pre-engineering, and welding and fabrication.

 Athletics

-The school has a sports department.
+The school has a sports department that includes badminton, basketball, cross-country, field hockey, football, soccer, swimming and diving, track and field, volleyball, and wrestling.

+The Central Memorial Rams have seen success in sports most recently being their junior basketball team winning a city championship in the 2025-26 season.
+Other recent success in their sports programs would be the senior boys rugby team getting second place in the city finals of the 25-26 season.

+The Central Memorial rams and Dr. E.P.
+Scarlet Lancers football teams have a recently established “silence of the lams bowl” which comes from their formally conjoined football team which was named the Lams which split in the 2024-25 school year.